Adventure-Terraria-Server-Project/A.T.S.P.-Website/README.md

 # Adventure Terraria Server Project - Website

 ## General
 I tried to keep the code pep8 conform via the help of SublimeLinter, but I ignored the max. line-length rule...
 The code is *as is* and I just removed some code I can't publish.
 You need some work and dependencies to make it run.

 ### Installation
 * Install at least Python 3.2 and VirtualEnv
-* Create a virtual environment and install following Python modules via pip
+* Create a virtual environment and install following Python modules via pip (*newer and older version might run, but this is my current setup*)
- * bcrypt
+ * bcrypt 2.0.0
- * cymysql
+ * cymysql 0.8.1
- * flask
+ * flask 0.10.1
- * flask-login
+ * flask-login 0.2.11
- * gunicorn
+ * gunicorn 19.3.0
- * httpagentparser
+ * httpagentparser 1.7.7
- * itsdangerous
+ * itsdangerous 0.24
- * pillow
+ * pillow 2.8.1
 * Configure settings.py and conf.py to your needs
 * Put bootstrap and fontawesome .css files in static/css/
 * Put all the fonts of css in static/css/fonts/